earlauskas/RealTimeBusTracking/README.md

 ## How to Run
 ### To run this activity, simply load the HTML file onto your browser.
 Click the button that shows the stops between MIT and Harvard.
 Make sure you have this loaded in a full browser window for optimal results.
 ## Roadmap of Future Improvements
-###  would like to continute to add bus stops along the entire #1 bus route for the city of Boston.
+### I would like to continute to add bus stops along the entire #1 bus route for the city of Boston.
 Then I would like to continue working to create stops along my commute to work.